dativebase/dativebaseclj/docs/runbook.rst

 - DONE.
 Share the migration completion plan with technical stakeholders for feeback.
 - DONE.
 Set a date and time for the migration.
 Suggestion: June 28, 2024.
 - DONE.
 Get feedback on the email and plan from internal stakeholders.
-- TODO.
+- DONE.
 Confirm that the migration transfers the data correctly.
-- TODO.
+- DONE.
 Ensure we have the commands ready to shut down DO Dative and OLDs.
 - TODO.
 Send the migration notification email to the Dative users.
 - TODO.
 Wait to see if any users want to opt out.
 - TODO.
 Shut down DO Dative & its OLDs.